MicrosoftDocs/windowsserverdocs/WindowsServerDocs/administration/windows-commands/bdehdcfg-restart.md

 ---
 title: bdehdcfg restart
-description: Windows Commands topic for bdehdcfg restart, which tells bdehdcfg that the computer should be restarted after the drive preparation has concluded. ms.prod: windows-server ms.technology: manage-windows-commands ms.topic: article
+description: Windows Commands topic for **bdehdcfg restart**, which tells bdehdcfg that the computer should be restarted after the drive preparation has concluded. ms.prod: windows-server ms.technology: manage-windows-commands ms.topic: article